 What if my prescriptions are not listed?

-- You can ask us to make an exception and cover your drug.
+- You or your provider can request an exception.
 See below for information about how to request an exception.

 How do I request an exception to the Optima Community Complete Formulary?